ff7-mods/ff7-flat-wiki/docs/PSX/RSD.md

 `GRP=ACAB.GRP`

-On FF7PC, these files were compiled into a [Polygon(.p)][] file, but with the same four leter filename.
+On FF7PC, these files were compiled into a [Polygon(.p)](../FF7/P.md) file, but with the same four leter filename.

 The next line is telling how many textures this model uses.
 Usually it is 0, and there are no more lines.
 However, in our example it is 3, and there are 3 textures in here.

 `NTEX=3`

 In the last section you can see an array telling you the filenames for the textures.
 However, if you want to have the "real" filename, you'll have to replace "TIM" by "TEX""ACAC.TIM" --&gt; "ACAC.TEX"

 `TEX[x]=y`

-  [Polygon(.p)]: ../FF7/P.md "wikilink"